Supreme Court of Pakistan: Lawyer's movement, long march, and judicial activism

 The Supreme Court rendered its judgement declare the appointments based upon PCO on 3 November 2007 as null and void as well as declaring the NRO as also null and voided that ultimately opened the investigations and cases against then-President Asif Ali Zardari and Prime Minister Gillani.

-The Supreme Court became extremely vigilant on corruption cases related to the Gillani administration, effectively led to the government shutdown and critics noted that the judicial activism slowed of government productivity without corruption has created a tension between the Chaudhry Court and the Gillani administration in 2008 till 2013.
+The Supreme Court became extremely vigilant on corruption cases related to the Gillani ministry, effectively led to the government shutdown and critics noted that the judicial activism slowed of government productivity without corruption has created a tension between the Chaudhry Court and the Gillani ministry in 2008 till 2013.

 Constitutional petitions No. 8 and 9 of 2009

 Of the 14 justices that rendered a verdict related to taking an oath under the PCO, 12 had taken the oath themselves.
 However, they controversially did not apply the judgement to themselves.

 As a result of the 31 July 2009 decision handed down in the case of Constitutional Petitions 8 and 9 of 2009, the following justices resigned before their cases were referred to Supreme Judicial Council:

 In addition to the above justices, the following justices were removed from the Supreme Court of Pakistan on the ground that their appointment to the court was made without consultation with the de jure Chief Justice of Pakistan.